Note: If you pay an annual fee to belong to the Natural Health Practitioners of Canada Association, click this button to login.

 Note: If you are not a member of the NHPCA but have created an account on this website, click this button to login.

-The Communications team is responsible for ensuring members are well informed on all NHPCA initiatives.
-The team supports all other departments, as well as manages content on the NHPCA website and social media sites, produces the quarterly Connections magazine, issues all e-notifications, manages internal and external advertising and brand campaigns, and encourages public engagement and advocacy initiatives.
+The Communications team is responsible for ensuring members are well informed on all NHPC initiatives.
+The team supports all other departments, as well as manages content on the NHPC website and social media sites, produces the quarterly Connections magazine, issues all e-notifications, manages internal and external advertising and brand campaigns, and encourages public engagement and advocacy initiatives.

 Noelle Goff-Kurlander - Digital Communications Advisor